 Doctor of Education Degree

-A minimum of two years of graduate study beyond the master's degree is required for the completion of the EdD program.
+The Doctor of Education (Ed.D) requires a minimum of two years of graduate study beyond the master's degree for the completion of the EdD program.
 The student is required to complete 60 semester hours in approved graduate courses beyond the master's degree, or 90 semester hours of approved graduate courses, and to defend a dissertation.
 The student must complete a minimum of 12 hours of dissertation research.
 In the College of Education section of the Graduate Catalog, there are specific regulations governing the EdD program.

 Doctor of Musical Arts Degree

-The DMA. degree requires a minimum of 48 semester hours beyond the Master of Music degree, plus recitals and other examinations as determined by faculty of the School of Music.
+The Doctor of Musical Arts (D.M.A.) degree requires a minimum of 48 semester hours beyond the Master of Music degree, plus recitals and other examinations as determined by faculty of the School of Music.
 Specific requirements for each major area are outlined in the School of Music section of the Graduate Catalog.

 Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) is a joint program offered by the University of Alabama in Huntsville College of Nursing (UAHCON), the University of Alabama at Birmingham School of Nursing (UABSON), and The University of Alabama Capstone College of Nursing (UACCN).
 The DNP is a practice-focused degree that is detailed in the Nursing section of this Catalog.